-- Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans). - Publication 590, Individual Retirement Arrangements (IRAs). - Publication 4405, Have You Had Your Check-Up This Year? for SIMPLE IRAs, SEPs, and Similar Retirement Plans.
+- □ Publication 560, Retirement Plans for Small Business (SEP, SIMPLE, and Qualified Plans). - ☐ Publication 590, Individual Retirement Arrangements (IRAs). - □ Publication 4405, Have You Had Your Check-Up This Year? for SIMPLE IRAs, SEPs, and Similar Retirement Plans. - ☐ The IRS Retirement Plans Navigator, www.retirementplans.irs.gov, encourages small business owners to choose the right retirement plan for their business with resources on maintaining plans and correcting plan errors.